 Alex graduated from University of California, Irvine.
 When he was in his 2nd year of college, he was activated into the Regular Army and served in Saudi Arabia as part of Desert Storm.
 He received his J.D. from Loyola Law School in Los Angeles.
 In law school, he externed for U.S. Bankruptcy Court under Judge Zurzolo and externed at Central International Law Firm in Seoul, South Korea through Santa Clara Law School summer program.

 Steve S. Lee is an Adjunct Professor of Sociology and Senior Research Analyst at Chapman University.
 Steve teaches classes in research methods, social inequality, and music/arts.
 Research wise, Steve has written extensively on the musical and artistic landscape in American culture.
 His publications include a chapter on the social development of alternative country in the US and the effects of telecommunications deregulation in the 1990s on the diversity of music Americans heard on the radio.
 His current research focuses on education issues such as student development, cultural capital, and retention.
 Steve holds a PhD from Vanderbilt University, a MS from Clemson University, and a BA from James Madison University.
-Steve is also involved with Asian Professional Exchange where he serves as the OC Director of Administrative Affairs.
+Steve is also involved with Asian Professional Exchange where he serves as the OC Director of Operations.

 Jimmy Chai is a commercial real estate broker for Cushman and Wakefield.
 He has expert knowledge in the downtown Los Angeles industrial and commercial markets and handles sales and leasing assignments for his clients.